oddcamp/frontend-manual/README.md

 ### Minimum viable `<head>` tag composition

-We recommend using [these tags](https://github.com/oddcamp/frontend-manual/tree/master/examples/head-tags-recomended.html) (as well as [manifest.json](https://github.com/oddcamp/frontend-manual/tree/master/examples/manifest.json)) in HEAD area are of the document as a starting point.
+We recommend using [these tags](https://github.com/oddcamp/frontend-manual/tree/master/examples/head-tags-recomended.html) (as well as [manifest.json](https://github.com/oddcamp/frontend-manual/tree/master/examples/manifest.json)) in the HEAD area are of the document as a starting point.

 ### Templating languages

-When writting HTML code in an evironment of a framework with templating engine (be it ERB or JSX) it's very easy to mess up the code readability.
-In order to avoid that it's best to put as much logic in to controllers as possible.
-If you still have to write framework realted code in a template, it's better to do as much of it in the top of the file as possible, e.g.:
+When writing HTML code in an environment that includes a templating engine (be it ERB or JSX), it's very easy to mess up code readability.
+In order to avoid that, it's best to put as much logic into the controllers as possible.
+If you still have to write framework related code in a template, it's better to do as much of it at the top of the file as possible, e.g.:

 ✅ DO:
 ```erb